-Pipe bombs defendant faces 30-count indictment
+Pipe bombs indictment carries potential life prison penalty

 A message left with Sayoc’s lawyer was not immediately returned.

+William F. Sweeney Jr., head of the FBI’s New York office, said Sayoc tried to “create an atmosphere of fear and intimidation from California to the eastern seaboard.”

+He credited effective law enforcement, noting “his campaign of terror was brought to a rapid conclusion just five days after the discovery of the first device.”

 Sayoc appeared in New York earlier this week.
 He was held without bail.
+Sayoc had been arrested outside a South Florida auto parts store.
+He had been living in a van covered with stickers of Trump and showing images of some Trump opponents with crosshairs over their faces.

+In the indictment, prosecutors noted that an improvised explosive mailed to former Democratic presidential nominee Hillary Clinton in Chappaqua, New York, contained a picture of Clinton and members of her family marked with a red “X.”

+The indictment said others targeted by the mailings also received similarly marked pictures of themselves along with the explosives.

 Prosecutors say evidence against Sayoc includes DNA linking him to 10 of the explosive devices and fingerprints on two of them.